briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 In this guide, I'll the hosting company [Netlify](https://netlify.com/) as an example because it is good and easy to get started.

 If you are unsure, I recommend starting with Netlify.
-Logseq generates a site that is compatible with many different hosting providers so it's easy to switch , especially if you get your own domain name.
+Logseq generates a site that is compatible with many different hosting providers so it's easy to switch later, especially if you get your own domain name.

-I recommend getting something basic up online right away, then researching other options  on.
+I recommend getting something basic up online right away, then researching other options later on.

 ## Download Logseq